How to use this checklist

 Smoke alarms on every floor

-Since October 2015, you must install at least one smoke alarm on every storey used as living accommodation.
-Since October 2022, these must be repaired or replaced if reported as faulty.
+At least one smoke alarm is required on every storey used as living accommodation, and reported faults should be repaired or replaced promptly.

 Carbon monoxide alarms in rooms with fixed combustion appliances

-Since October 2022, a carbon monoxide alarm is required in any room with a fixed combustion appliance (excluding gas cookers).
-This includes rooms with gas boilers, wood-burning stoves, and open fires.
+Carbon monoxide alarms are required in rooms with fixed combustion appliances other than gas cookers, including rooms with boilers, wood-burning stoves, or open fires.

 Deposit protection